top of page

 Myth 7: Dental Problems Are Mostly Genetic

 Genetics can influence oral health, but lifestyle and habits play a bigger role.
 Poor diet, smoking, and neglecting oral hygiene contribute more to dental problems than genes alone.
-Taking care of your teeth daily and visiting the dentist regularly can overcome many genetic risks.
+Taking care of our teeth daily and visiting the dentist regularly can overcome many genetic risks.

 Comments